-I applied online.
-The process took 3 weeks – interviewed at MISO.
+I applied through college or university.
+The process took 3 weeks.
+I interviewed at MISO (Carmel, IN).

 It was an initial phone call screen with basic questions about the company itself and then a simple behavioral interview with a bit of technical questions to gage your knowledge on different languages.
 None of the interviews were terribly hard as long as you do research on the company and know how to answer questions in STAR format.